hanxiaomax/Learncpp_CN/docs/8-6-Typedefs-and-type-aliases.md

 Third, the name “typedef” suggests that a new type is being defined, but that’s not true.
 As we have seen above, an alias is interchangeable with the aliased type.

-Best practice
+!!! success "最佳实践"

 	When creating aliased types, prefer the type alias syntax over the typedef syntax.

-When should we use type aliases?
+## When should we use type aliases?

 Now that we’ve covered what type aliases are, let’s talk about what they are useful for.

-Using type aliases for platform independent coding
+## Using type aliases for platform independent coding

 One of the uses for type aliases is that they can be used to hide platform specific details.
 On some platforms, an `int` is 2 bytes, and on others, it is 4 bytes.
 Thus, using `int` to store more than 2 bytes of information can be potentially dangerous when writing platform independent code.